 Justification of Red List Category

-This species has undergone extreme population size fluctuations, (close to one order of magnitude) at major colonies in Chile.
-However, an overall reduction in the number of breeding colonies indicates that there is probably an ongoing, underlying rapid decline in numbers.
-It consequently qualifies as Vulnerable.
+This species has undergone extreme population size fluctuations at major colonies in Chile, but there are considerable uncertainties in the population size and trend.
+Observed declines in Peruvian colonies and an overall reduction in the number of breeding colonies indicate that there is probably an ongoing, underlying rapid decline in numbers.
+The species consequently qualifies as Vulnerable.
+However, if the Chilean population, which comprises the majority of the global population, is found to be stable, the species will warrant downlisting in the future.

-Historically, the population suffered a severe decline starting in the mid-1800s due to the extensive guano harvest in Peru and northern Chile which removed the preferred nesting habitat (Murphy 1936).
-According to Johnson et al. (1965), the Humboldt Penguin occurred by the “hundreds of thousands” before the guano exploitation started.
-In the early 1980s, just prior to the 1982-83 El Niño event, the global population was estimated at 16,000-20,000 birds (Araya and Todd 1988, Hays 1986).
-After this El Niño event, numbers dropped to 5,000-6,000 individuals, but it is uncertain whether this reduction actually represented mortality or dispersal or a combination of both (Hays 1986, Araya and Todd 1988).
+Historically, the population suffered a severe decline starting in the mid-1800s due to the extensive guano harvest in Peru and northern Chile, which removed the preferred nesting habitat (Murphy 1936).
+According to Johnson (1965), the Humboldt Penguin occurred by the “hundreds of thousands” before the guano exploitation started.
+In the early 1980s, just prior to the 1982-83 El Niño event, the global population was estimated at 16,000-20,000 birds (Hays 1986, Araya and Todd 1987).
+After this El Niño event, numbers dropped to 5,000-6,000 individuals, but it is uncertain whether this reduction actually represented mortality or dispersal or a combination of both (Hays 1986, Araya and Todd 1987).

-Evidence from satellite-tracked individuals suggests that part of the population migrate northwards during winter, between 600-1,000 km.
-This has been observed from colonies in northern Chile (Culik and Luna-Jorquera 1997) and southern Chile (Pütz et al. 2016).
-Based on band recoveries, Wallace et al. (1999) showed dispersal of penguins from a colony in central Chile, up to 600 km to the south and 80 km to the north.
-Recent geo-location sensor data for Peru indicates post moult movements from breeding individuals at Punta San Juan (15º22’S) southward up to the Magellan Region (49o 51'S) in Chile (Paredes et al. unpublished data).
+Evidence from satellite-tracked individuals suggests that part of the population migrate between 600-1,000 km northwards during the winter.
+This has been observed from colonies in northern Chile (Culik and Luna-Jorquera 1997a) and southern Chile (Pütz et al. 2016).
+Based on band recoveries, Wallace et al. (1999) showed dispersal of penguins from a colony in central Chile up to 600 km to the south and 80 km to the north.
+Recent geolocation sensor data for Peru indicates post moult movements from breeding individuals at Punta San Juan (15º 22'S) southward up to the Magellan Region (49º 51'S) in Chile (Paredes et al. unpubl. data).

 Breeding sites It nests on islands and rocky coastal stretches, using a variety of nest types including guano and dirt burrows, surface nests, vegetation- and rock-covered scrapes, rock crevices, sea caves and under rocks at breakwater walls (Battistini and Paredes 1999, Simeone and Bernal 2000, Paredes and Zavalaga 2001).
 It apparently prefers to breed on slopes at high elevation sites where guano deposits are available for burrow excavation (Paredes and Zavalaga 2001).